Somtuzy/Animalia/README.md

 6. Cat is class Mammal - it is warm blooded, has a backbone and has four legs for walking.

-These classes were coded using the four principles of Javascript.
+These classes are to be coded using the four principles of Javascript as pointed out in the third image <IMAGE 3>.
 These four principles are:

 • Encapsulation
 • Abstraction
 • Inheritance
 • Polymorphism.

-NB: Please look at attached images for reference and read my comments on code lines to see where each principle was applied.
+NB: Please look at attached images for reference and read my comments on code lines to see why and where each principle was applied.